 What are the Beatitudes?

-Jesus began His Sermon on the Mount listing nine spiritual traits that will lead to true happiness.
+Jesus began His Sermon on the Mount listing eight spiritual traits that will lead to true happiness.
 They are:

 - Blessed are the poor in spirit, for theirs is the kingdom of heaven.

 - Blessed are those who mourn, for they shall be comforted.

 - Blessed are the meek, for they shall inherit the earth.

 - Blessed are those who hunger and thirst for righteousness, for they shall be filled.